 CENG789 - Digital Geometry Processing

 Objective: Digital Geometry Processing is a subfield of Computer Graphics.
-This introductive course teaches the geometry processing pipeline, which involves acquisition, analysis, manipulation, and printing.
-The practical applications implemented throughout the course content will make the student comfortable in engineering, medical, entertainment (VFX/games), and many other related disciplines that make heavily use of 3D mesh models.
+This introductive course teaches the geometry processing pipeline, which involves reconstruction, analysis, manipulation, visualization, and fabrication.
+The practical applications implemented throughout the course content will make the student comfortable in engineering, medical, scientific visualization, entertainment (VFX/games), and many other related disciplines that make use of mesh models.

 - Surface Representation